Understanding the Circle of Fifths and Why It's a Powerful Tool

 - When going clockwise, each key is a fifth above the last; hence 'circle of fifths'.

-- When going counter-clockwise, each key is a fourth below the last.
+- When going counter-clockwise, each key is a fourth above the last.
 Many jazz chord progressions are based off of this pattern.

 - In this version of the circle, as well as many others, the uppercase letters represent major keys and the lowercase letters represent their relative minor keys.

 - Notice how, starting at C major, one sharp is added to each key as you go clockwise until around C# major; then it switches to flats that decrease by one on each key as you complete the circle.
 This is why we have sharps & flats.
 If the sharps continued past C# we would end up with 11 sharps!
 But when the flats take over they ease the load until the circle restarts.